histogrammar/histogrammar-docs/specification/index.md

 Although the user-defined function may return scalar numbers, fixed-dimension vectors of numbers, or categorical strings, it may not mix types.
 Different Bag primitives in an analysis tree may collect different types.

-Consider using Bag with [Limit](#limit-keep-detail-until-entries-is-large) for collections that roll over to a mere count when they exceed a limit.

 ### Bagging constructor and required members

 ```python